tharindu-wj/golang-rest-couchDB/README.md

 # Project Deployment
 Project consist with 3 binary files for each service.
-These files located in '/bin' folder
+These files located in '/bin' folder.
+Before run those add couchbase credentials in `auth.json`

     * `companyService` : Run server on `localhost:3000` listen for company services
     * `geoService` : Run server on `localhost:3001` listen for geo services